yamaton/vscode-h2o/README.md

 ## 🔧 How the extension works

-* This extension uses [preprocessed data](https://github.com/yamaton/h2o-curated-data/tree/main/general/json) to show command info if available.
+* This extension uses [preprocessed specs](https://github.com/yamaton/h2o-curated-data/tree/main/general/json) to show command info if available.
+(Also use [these specs](https://github.com/yamaton/h2o-curated-data/tree/main/bio/json) if the bioinformatics package is loaded.)
 * Otherwise, this extension runs [H2O](https://github.com/yamaton/h2o) and extracts CLI information by parsing `man <command>`  or  `<command> --help`.
   * **[NOTE]** Bundled `h2o` runs on Linux/WSL and macOS only.
 * This extension depends on [tree-sitter](https://tree-sitter.github.io/tree-sitter/) to understand shell script structure.